skiptools/skip-sql/README.md

 ## SQLCodable

-SkipSQL includes a basic mechanism for mapping Swift types to tables through the `SQLCodable` protocol and `SQLColumn` type.
+SkipSQL includes a simple mechanism for mapping Swift types to tables through the `SQLCodable` protocol and `SQLTable` and `SQLColumn` types.
 An example of a type that implements this is:

 ```swift
 /// A struct that can read and write its values to the `DEMO_TABLE` table.